 We have a garden with 48 raised beds and several fruit trees that need constant care.
 If you have a green thumb (or you would like to learn how to have one,) come volunteer your time to make a difference by providing healthy, fresh fruits and vegetables to those in our community.

 1) Pray.
 We need God's provision and wisdom as we manage the wonderful donations and volunteers that support our ministry.
 Please get your families and churches to pray for us on a regular basis.

-2) Donate food and clothing.
+2) Donate food.
 Purchase a few extra items when you are at the grocery store and bring them down to the food bank.
 Every can goes a long way to meeting the need!

 3)Hold a food drive.
 Get your workplace, neighborhood, or other place of business you frequently go to involved in holding a food drive.
 Contact our office for more information about how we can assist you in making your food drive a great success!